What the heck is a Widget?

 Formally know as "XSL Stylesheets," formats are used to manipulate and transform blocks by doing things like applying filters or sorting XML records.
 As of Cascade Server version 5.7, formats support the use of both XSLT and Velocity.

-This is the term we use for our special page types that produce "pretty" lists of stories, features or directory pages.
+This is the term we use for our special page types that produce "pretty" lists of stories, features, announcements or directory pages.
 A listing page only lists what is in the same folder.
-Be sure you select the right type of listing page for your folder's content (such as an Announcements Listing Page for a folder of announcements).
-Generally it is only managers who can create listing pages.
-Most users will not have the asset factory "Folder with Listing Page" that will create both the folder and the particular type of listing page you'll need.
+If you create a folder with listing page, be sure you select the right type of listing page for your folder's content (such as an Announcements Listing Page for a folder of announcements).

 A listbox is a special asset type in Cascade.
 You can place an existing listbox in the right column of most pages within Cascade.
 They often hold a list of announcements, upcoming events, features or recent (news) stories.
 Listboxes are sometimes confused with widgets, another right column element—but listboxes lack images.